 The course will appeal to students who have a lively and enquiring mind and who want to consider aspects of the human condition, especially the spiritual, philosophical and moral.
 They will enjoy studying current affairs that are relevant to real life experience particularly relating to moral and ethical issues.
+In Philosophy, students are encouraged to challenge religious views from various perspectives through discussion and debate.

-In Year 6 you will study: two units:
+In Year 6 you will study two units: